aaalexliu/portfolio-docs/src/docs/iot-monitoring/index.md

 Our problem was that we had multiple high cardinality tags, like location and channel.
 Surprisingly, Alibaba Cloud TSDB had hard limits on the number of timelines we could write into the database, where each timeline is a unique combination of a metric and is tags.
 The entry level edition only allowed 2.4 million timelines, and unlimited timelines would've required the Flagship edition, at $3691 a month.[^4] After digging further, we found that Alibaba Cloud TSDB also had Usage Limits for each instance, which cut off queries after certain maximums on number of tags, data points, and timelines, which would significantly complicate scaling.[^5]

 Even after attempts to reduce the cardinality of certain tags by changing our data model, like reducing the granularity of location data and standardizing channel names, we were hitting a 100,000 timelines after an hour of data ingestion.
 Clearly Alibaba Cloud TSDB would be expensive, restrictive, or both with the nature of our use case.
-After hitting this major roadblock, I decided to take a deeper look at InfluxDB, and felt the type of immense joy you get when some other engineering team has solved the exact problem you've been struggling with.
+After hitting this major roadblock, I decided to take a deeper look at InfluxDB, and felt the kind of immense relief when some other engineering team has solved the problem you've been struggling with.

 ### InfluxDB, The Cure for Our Ills